cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 .. java:method::  SortedMap<Double, DoubleSummaryStatistics> getUtilizationHistory()
    :outertype: Host

    Gets a map containing the host CPU utilization percentage history (between [0 and 1]), based on its VM utilization history.
-Each key is a time when the data collection was performed and each value is a \ :java:ref:`DoubleSummaryStatistics`\  from where some operations over the CPU utilization entries for every VM inside the Host can be performed, such as counting, summing, averaging, etc. For instance, if you call the \ :java:ref:`DoubleSummaryStatistics.getSum()`\ , you'll get the total Host's CPU utilization for the time specified by the map key.
+Each key is a time when the data collection was performed and each value is a \ :java:ref:`DoubleSummaryStatistics`\  from where some operations over the CPU utilization entries for every VM inside the Host can be performed.
+Such operations include counting, summing, averaging, etc. For instance, if you call the \ :java:ref:`DoubleSummaryStatistics.getSum()`\ , you'll get the total Host's CPU utilization for the time specified by the map key.

    There is an entry for each time multiple of the \ :java:ref:`Datacenter.getSchedulingInterval()`\ . \ **This way, it's required to set a Datacenter scheduling interval with the desired value.**\